ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 ]
 ~~~

-Each access token MAY be bound to different keys with different proofing mechanisms.
+The parameters of each access token are separate.
+For example, each access token MAY be bound to different keys with different proofing mechanisms.

-The `manage` URI MUST NOT contain the access token `value`.

 ## Interaction Modes {#response-interact}